JulianDroske/TimeSet/README.md

 Just open it after installation.

-If "Program output" shows UTC time, that's a success.
+If "Program output" shows UTC time, it made a success.

 Any crash/error will be shown generally through either "Program output" or Toast.